Redgull6/MyYellow/.github/ISSUE_TEMPLATE/blank_issue.md

 ---
-name: Update to pokeyellow
+name: Update to pokeMyYellow
-about: Suggest a possible change to pokeyellow itself.
+about: Suggest a possible change to pokeMyYellow itself.
 ---